Patient Survival - Adult

 Who figures these rates?

-These rates are figured by VIZIENT, an alliance of academic medical centers and their affiliated hospitals representing approximately 90 percent of the nation’s not-for-profit academic medical centers.
-VIZIENT performs risk-adjustment calculations for all hospitals and provides reports to the participating hospitals.
+These rates are figured by Vizient, an alliance of academic medical centers and their affiliated hospitals representing about 90 percent of the nation’s not-for-profit academic medical centers.
+Vizient performs risk-adjustment calculations for all hospitals and provides reports to the participating hospitals.
 These numbers are used by hospitals nationwide.